 data input errors or systematic mistakes in processing the data

 Response rates are reported on a monthly basis and are based on the number of fully and partially co-operating households as a proportion of the numbers of eligible households in the sample.
-A response rate of 55% was achieved for wave 1, and 68% of the eligible households’ sampled responded in wave 2.
-For wave 3 onwards, the response rates for the new and old cohorts are included in Table 1.
+A response rate of 55% was achieved for Wave 1, and 68% of the eligible households sampled responded in Wave 2.
+For Wave 3 onwards, the overall response rates and the breakdown for new and old cohorts are included in Table 2.

 Regional response rates for WAS have not varied a great deal although London, in common with other social surveys, tends to exhibit markedly lower response rates.

 |New cohort||Old cohort||Overall|

 Download this table Table 2: Response rates, Wave 3 to round 7.xls .csv

 6. Methods used to produce the Wealth and Assets Survey data